MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/format-timespanfunction.md

 |`s`| The number of whole seconds in the time interval that aren't included as part of hours, days, or minutes.
 Single-digit seconds don't have a leading zero.| 15.13:45:09 -> 9
 |`ss`|The number of whole seconds in the time interval that aren't included as part of hours, days, or minutes.
 Single-digit seconds have a leading zero.| 15.13:45:09 -> 09

-**Supported delimeters**
+### Supported delimeters

-Format specifier can include following delimeters characters:
+The format specifier can include following delimeters:

 |Delimeter|Comment|
 |---------|-------|